reigenatk/IMDB-Dataset/grading_files/project_proposal.md

 # III Graph Algorithms
 ## a) graph traversal
 BFS is used to query the data for proximity to Kevin Bacon.
+When the user wants to find the path to him, we call a BFS orginating from that node.
+Then we will trace the path that the nodes appear until the end, and then retrace them for the full path.

-## b)  ???
+## b) Algorithm covered in class:

+## c) Algorithm not covered in class: Kosaraju's algorithm for strongly connected components
+We will use Kosaraju's algorithm to gauge how many "social circles" exist in the general acting world.
+We will find the sizes of the largest and smallest connected components with the undirected, unweighted graph where two actors are connected if they starred in the same movie.
+How many actors know each other?
+Are these actors separated by language?
+Do they star in similar movie genres?
+Are they separated by generation/time, or does time transcend the acting world?
+These are question we will look to answer based on the size + quantity of strongly connected components.